 Our checkpointing technique has many applications.
 The simulation environment, Ptolemy II, developed at EECS, UC Berkeley, is an example of an application.
-It is a Javabased framework for model-based design and simulation of embedded systems.
-The need for a dynamic state recovery mechanism arises as we develop distributed discrete event simulation using Time Warp (Jefferson 1985).
+It is a Java-based framework for model-based design and simulation of embedded systems.
+The need for a dynamic state recovery mechanism arises as we develop distributed discrete event simulation using Time Warp [5].
 In our system, distributed collaborating components in the model keep track of their local virtual times, with which their event handlers decide whether events are imminent.
 The system also keeps track of the Global Virtual Time (GVT), a lower bound of the local times.
 We allow the local times to differ from each other.
 The faster components do computations in advance, optimistically assuming this is safe.
 This type of simulation may yield a significant performance improvement (compared to traditional distributed simulations where components advance time synchronously).
 However, as a consequence, the faster components may receive events sent in their past from slower ones, giving rise to causality conflicts.
 To maintain global consistency, on receiving past events, the components must recover their previous state by undoing the optimistic computations.
-(These components should also cancel the messages sent as the outcome of the computations, but here we do not address a specific mechanism to achieve this.
-The reader is referred to Das et al. 1994.)

 We take the program transformation approach to provide state recovery for the simulator.
 In our case, the programs are in fact distributed models constructed by connecting basic building blocks written in Java.
 The transformation tool takes any existing model, and converts it into a new one with checkpointing functionality.
 In a simulation, the new model may create a checkpoint every time its components process events or advance their local times.
 When a past event is received, the affected component rolls back with a previously created checkpoint.
 This rollback precisely sets back its local time to the event time, which is always greater than or equal to GVT.
-This time-advancing guarantee helps to avoid Domino Effect (Strom and Yemini 1985).
+This time-advancing guarantee helps to avoid Domino Effect [3].